Icinga/icingaweb2-module-director/doc/82-Changelog.md

 * FIX: Activity Log used to ignore Host filters (#1613)
 * FIX: Basket failed to restore depending on PHP version (#1782)
 * FIX: Loop detection works again (#1631)
+* FIX: Snapshots for Baskets with Dependencies are now possible (#1739)
 * FEATURE: RO users could want to see where a configured service originated (#1785)

 ### REST API